Inmate Tracking for Jail and Prison Systems

 Running Historical and Real-Time Inmate Specific Reports

 Effective inmate tracking systems should have current and historical reports to see all inmates at all facilities in the jail system, as well as their permanent housing assignment.
-This is often filterable by a number of values, such as: jail or prison facility name, housing unit, and out of cell location, as well as inmate name and booking number.
+This is often filterable by several values, such as jail or prison facility name, housing unit, and out-of-cell location, as well as inmate name and booking number.

 Some of the most common reports you may run will involve answering questions, such as:

-4. When has JOHN DOE received his out for hour?
+When has JOHN DOE received his out for an hour?

 If you’re evaluating inmate tracking systems, make a list of the important questions you need to answer quickly – either for yourself or other team members.
-Make sure that the reports you’re needing are either pre-built, or configurable so that you build the reporting you need.
+Make sure that the reports you need are either pre-built or configurable so that you build the reporting you need.

 Coordination and Communication is Key